SyrderBaptichon/blog/content/posts/start_homelab.md

 ---
-date: '2025-05-05T04:16:52+02:00'
+date: '2025-07-04T04:16:52+02:00'
-title: 'Breathing New Life Into Old PCs: My Homelab on a Budget'
+title: 'Budget Homelab: My First Build Using Forgotten Gear'

 draft: false
 tags: ['homelab', 'hardware']
 ---
-When looking at content on homelabbing, you might get the impression that it is just an expensive hobby.
+**When looking at content on homelabbing, you might get the impression that it is just an expensive hobby.
 This is completely false.
-As a broke college student, I started with items that I had lying aroud and so can you.
+As a broke college student, I started with items that I had lying aroud and so can you.**

+## So, What Could I Use?
+Obviously, I could only use what I had on hand and what I could get for cheap if not free :
+- Old desktop that I got for free in college, though it needed some upgrade.
+- Gaming laptop that I broke years ago and that I barely touched since.
+- Mini PCs that I saved from going to the landfill at my job.
+You too probably have an old or broken laptop or PC around.
+If so, you might just  have what you need to start a homelab as long as it has enough **CPU resources**, **memory** and **drives**.

 ## Old Desktops
-I refurbished and upgraded my old (2011) Dell Optiplex 390 by doing a deep cleaning of all the components and the case using an air blower and isopropyl alcohol.
+I refurbished and upgraded my old (2011) **Dell Optiplex 390** by doing a deep cleaning of all the components and the case using an air blower and isopropyl alcohol.
 It also got some well needed upgrades.
-- RAM: 4GB -> 16GB (2x8GB)
+- RAM: 4GB -> **16GB (2x8GB)**
-- Storage : 250GB HDD -> 1TB HDD + 500GB SSD
+- Storage : 250GB HDD -> **3x 1TB HDD + 500GB SSD**
-- Intel core i3-2100 (2 cores, 4 threads, 3,10 GHz) -> intel core i7-2600 (4 cores, 8 threads, 3,40 GHz)
+- Intel core i3-2100 (2 cores, 4 threads, 3,10 GHz) -> **intel core i7-2600 (4 cores, 8 threads, 3,40 GHz)**
-- NIC: Intel PRO/1000
+- NIC: **Intel PRO/1000**

 Old desktops with decent upgradability and good specs are pretty cheap to find these days.
 Companies often sell them in bulk or donate them when they are renewing their computers.
 You might also be able to get them for free like I did if your university or employer is getting rid of them.